 • imitate human-like reasoning,

-• understand the implied intent just from the user commands (known as prompts).
+• understand the implied intent just from the user commands (known as prompts),

-All that remains is the final step: how to build a series (or chains) of prompts so that LLM can simulate an autonomous behavior.
+All that remains is the final step: how to build a series (or chains) of prompts so that LLM can simulate autonomous behavior.

 And this is exactly where LangChain comes into play!